 The craziest way Dad motivated his daughter?
 The two had a longstanding bet that Mr. Fitzgibbons would shave off a 35-year old mustache if Sally won a pro event.
 And in 2011, Dad had to make good on his word when she took first place at Bells Beach!

 Why She’d Make Any Dad Proud: A two-time Olympic gold medalist, hoops star Seimone Augustus has won the WNBA championship twice with the Minnesota Lynx.
 But her basketball career started taking off well before she turned pro.
 Prior to entering high school, she was featured on the cover of Sports Illustrated for Women, and would soon lead the Louisiana State University women’s team to three consecutive NCAA Final Four appearances.
+She now plays for the Minnesota Lynx.

 How Dad Helped: “He kind of tricked me into training and having fun with him at the same time,” Augustus says of her father, who used to take her on bike rides to local rec centers, where the two would run basketball drills and play in rec league games.
 But her father taught her more than how to shoot layups and three pointers.
 “Working two to three jobs, he would leave one job, go straight to the next, then come home and be a father,” she says.
 Dad led by example, showing Augustas the importance of developing a strong work ethic.